adamnstone/DigitalPortfolioWebsite/docs/arts/index.md

 In 2022, I played **Billy Cane** in *Bright Star* at Charlotte Latin School.
 I was a [*Blumey Awards Best Actor Nominee*](https://www.blumenthalarts.org/assets/doc/2022-Blumey-Awards-Finalists-2242ca9e68.pdf#page=3) for my performance.

 *Bright Star*, a musical written by Steve Martin and Edie Brickell, is set in Blue Ridge Mountains of North Carolina during the 1940s with flashbacks to 1923.
-It is a powerful story of love, loss, and redemption.
 Billy Cane is an aspiring young writer who embodies the themes of hope, new beginnings, and the power of dreams.

 <div style="display:flex;">
     <div style="flex:0.66666666666; margin:2px;">